 CBT can help you manage your problems by changing the way you think and behave.

 ERP exposes you to your fear, through an in vivo experience or a gradual, controlled exposure.
 ERP isn’t always comfortable, but a large part of OCD is feeling stuck in a feedback loop of fear, ERP helps you learn how to break that cycle.

-to set up a free 15 minute consultation to find out if I’m a good fit for your needs.
+to set up a free 15 minute phone consultation to find out if I’m a good fit for you

 I return phone calls within 24 hours during the week and will answer emails as soon as possible.

 To learn more about OCD or to get help near you

 check out the International OCD Foundation at https://iocdf.org/